tyrannosaur/keypool/readme.md

       assert not all([keys[0] == key for key in keys])
 ```

-A KeypoolDict solves this problem in a cleaner fashion with unique interger keys:
+A ``KeypoolDict`` solves this problem in a cleaner fashion with unique integer keys:

 ```python
       from keypool import KeypoolDict